French Church says gay marriage law just for the few

 "It will not be 'marriage for all'," he said, citing the slogan of the pro-reform campaign, "it will be the marriage of a few imposed on all".

 Green MP Denis Baupin, vice-speaker of the National Assembly, accused the cardinal of trying to prevent equal rights for all citizens.
 "Mr Vingt-Trois, respect the deputies, respect the citizens," he said in a statement.

 Vingt-Trois did not openly call in his speech for street protests against the law, due to be debated in parliament in the first half of next year, but later told journalists his reference to "democratic means of expression" included them.

 But he would not take to the streets himself.
 "My function is not to lead the political action, it's to awaken consciences and alert my fellow citizens when I think there is reason to do so," he said.

-Lay Catholic groups organised protests in 75 cities around France last month and plan more in mid-November.
-The Church could organise a large demonstration but is wary of adopting too prominent a role in an emotional political debate.
+Lay Catholic groups organized protests in 75 cities around France last month and plan more in mid-November.
+The Church could organize a large demonstration but is wary of adopting too prominent a role in an emotional political debate.

 The cardinal said parliamentarians should be able to vote on the law according to their consciences, saying: "We appeal to their sense of the common good, which cannot be reduced to the sum of particular interests."

 He said he had been invited to meet with deputies later this month to explain the Church's position.

 Vingt-Trois accused the government of trying to rush through the marriage reform without a broad debate in French society about its implications, especially for children who would grow up without a clearly identified mother and father.